sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Tenants should be isolated from each other in terms of workflows.
 - The data for a tenant should be stored and encrypted separately from the data of other tenants.
-- Each tenant should be able to set up Single Sign-On with their own IDP, and to enable IP address range restrictions if they want.
+- Each tenant should be able to set up Single Sign-On with their own IDP, and to enable [Mutual Transport Layer Security](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) (mTLS) and IP address range restrictions.
 - To separate the entry-points (required for the above), you should consider creating a subdomain per tenant e.g., <tenant-name>.<your-root-domain>.com.
 This needs to happen automatically when you onboard a new tenant.
 - If you offer environments, you'll likely need infrastructure isolation to prevent activity from a tenant to affect another tenant's workflows.
 - You'll need to implement at least two tenants for each tenant type, as part of your walking skeleton.